 How to Run Effective Business Meetings That Produce Results

 Tips to Plan, Lead, and Manage a Meeting

 People spend so much time in business meetings that turning meeting time into sustainable results is a priority for successful organizations.
-Actions that make meetings successful require management by the meeting leader before, during, and after the meeting.
+Actions that make business meetings successful require management by the meeting leader before, during, and after the meeting.

 Actions to Take Before the Business Meeting

 Actions before the business meeting establish the groundwork for accomplishing meeting results.
 You can do all the necessary follow-up, but without the pre-work, you won't be successful.

 Effective business meetings that produce results begin with smart planning.
 First, identify whether you need other employees to help you plan the meeting (i.e., pulling in people from a few departments).
 Then decide what you hope to accomplish by holding the meeting and establish doable goals for your meeting.

 The goals you set for your business meeting will establish the framework for an effective meeting plan.
 As Stephen Covey says in the "Seven Habits of Highly Effective People," "Begin with the end in mind."
 Your meeting purpose will determine the meeting focus, the meeting agenda, and the participants you'll need to attend the meeting.

 It may sound backward, but, once you’ve developed your business meeting plan, make sure that a meeting is an appropriate vehicle for accomplishing the goals you established.
 Holding meetings is an expensive venture when you consider the billable cost of attendees.
 Make every effort to determine that a meeting is the best opportunity to solve the problem, improve the process, or create a long- or short-term strategy for your team or department.